luke-h1/talks/expo-router/pages/term-new-architecture-pt-3.md

 </div>

 <!--
 Why do we care?
 Well the new arch allows us to use the latest React features.
 Server functions, suspense boundaries.
-The expo/meta team are also actively working on supporting advanced features like server side rendering, partial pre-rendering, incremental static regeneration and all that good stuff we know and love on web.
 Without that some of the demos I'm going to show you today wouldn't be possible.
+It's also enabling the expo & meta team to work on supporting advanced server side rendering techniques like partial pre-rendering, incremental static regeneration and all that good stuff we know and love on web.

+* Everything much faster for authors and consumers
 -->